spaceone/httoop/README.md

 httoop
 ======

-An object oriented HTTP library.
+An object oriented HTTP/1.1 library.
+(HTTP/2 will probably follow in the future).

 Httoop can be used to parse, compose and work with HTTP-Request- and Response-Messages.